Dynamic Modeling and Control of Multi-Stack Alkaline Water Electrolysis Systems with Shared Gas Separators and Lye Circulation:Industrial Data-Based Validation and Simulation: Introduction

-Water electrolysis for hydrogen production has emerged as a crucial pathway for renewable energy utilization and low-carbon energy transformation, with rapid scaling worldwide \cite{hosseini2022hydrogen}.
-According to the IEA, the global installed capacity of hydrogen electrolyzers reached 1.4 GW in 2023, doubling from 2022 levels.
-Many countries have incorporated renewable power-to-hydrogen (ReP2H) into their strategic plans, targeting 520 GW of installed capacity by 2030 \cite{IEA2024Global}.
-Among various hydrogen production technologies, alkaline water electrolysis (AWE) stands out for its maturity, large capacity, long lifespan, and low cost, making it a preferred choice in many ReP2H projects \cite{emam2024review}.
+Water electrolysis for hydrogen production is a key pathway for renewable energy utilization and low-carbon transition of energy, transport, and chemical sectors, with rapid global deployment \cite{hosseini2022hydrogen}.
+Many countries have incorporated renewable power-to-hydrogen (ReP2H) into their strategies, targeting 520 GW of installed capacity by 2030 \cite{IEA2024Global}.
+Among available technologies, alkaline water electrolysis (AWE) stands out for its maturity, large capacity, long lifespan, and low cost, making it a preferred choice in many ReP2H projects \cite{emam2024review,zeng2024investment}.

-Although the capacity of a single AWE has increased from 1,000 Nm$^3$/h (5 MW) in 2020 to 3,000 Nm$^3$/h (15 MW) today \cite{emam2024review}, the scale remains relatively limited for large-scale applications.
-Due to the capacity constraints of a single electrolyzer, hydrogen plants often consist of dozens to hundreds of electrolyzers, leading to large land requirements, complex topologies, and high investment costs \cite{emam2024review}.
-The acquisition and installation costs of electrolyzers, as well as land and infrastructure investments, are critical considerations in practices \cite{lange2024modularization,niblett2024review}.
-To reduce costs and improve the economic viability of green hydrogen, shared balance-of-plant (BoP) designs have emerged as a technological route for scaling up AWE systems \cite{lange2024modularization,niblett2024review,chi2024elevating,zhang2024optimizing,yang2022application,rizwan2021design,chen2024enhancing,shi2023plant}.
+Although the capacity of a single AWE unit has increased from 1,000 Nm$^3$/h (5 MW) in 2020 to 3,000 Nm$^3$/h (15 MW) \cite{emam2024review}, it remains limited for large-scale deployment.
+Hydrogen plants therefore require many electrolyzers, resulting in large land use, complex system layouts, and high investment costs \cite{emam2024review}.
+The costs of electrolyzers, land, and infrastructure are critical in practice \cite{lange2024modularization,niblett2024review}.
+To improve scalability and reduce costs, shared balance-of-plant (BoP) designs have emerged \cite{lange2024modularization,niblett2024review,chi2024elevating,zhang2024optimizing,yang2022application,rizwan2021design,chen2024enhancing,shi2023plant}.

-A typical AWE system consists of an electrolysis stack and a set of BoP system, which includes lye-gas separation, cooling, and lye circulation subsystems, and pumps, valves, instrumentation, and control systems, often integrated as a skid-mounted unit \cite{emam2024review,niblett2024review}.
-This is referred to as a \emph{1-in-1} system.
-However, in large hydrogen plants with many electrolyzers, adopting a 1-in-1 configuration results in excessive land use, complex topologies, and elevated costs.
-To address these issues, some projects employ \emph{N-in-1} configurations (also referred to as \emph{multi-electrolyzer} systems \cite{liang2024large,li2023exploration},) wherein multiple stacks share a single BoP system, thereby reducing complexity and cost \cite{niblett2024review}.
+A conventional AWE system consists of one electrolysis stack and a BoP system, including lye-gas separation, cooling, lye circulation, and auxiliary components such as pumps, valves, and control systems, usually integrated as a skid-mounted unit \cite{emam2024review,niblett2024review}.
+This configuration is referred to as a \emph{1-in-1} system.
+In large plants, however, the 1-in-1 design leads to excessive land use, complex topology, and high cost.
+To address this, \emph{$N$-in-1} configurations (also termed \emph{multi-electrolyzer} systems \cite{liang2024large,li2023exploration}) allow multiple stacks to share a single BoP system, reducing system complexity and cost \cite{niblett2024review}.